Huawei Mate 10: Performance

-The performance of the Mate 10 and Mate 10 Pro with identical CPU and GPU and clock frequencies, are very close.
-Due to its lower screen resolution, the Mate 10 Pro has a slight advantage especially in graphics intensive applications.
+The performance of the Mate 10 and Mate 10 Pro, with identical CPU and GPU and clock frequencies, are very close.
+Due to its lower screen resolution, the Mate 10 Pro has a slight advantage, especially in graphics intensive applications.
 The performance of the Mate 10 Lite, with CPU and GPU 2-3 generations older, falls far below that of the flagship models.

 Though the Mate 10 scores top the list of Android phones at Oct.
 2017 release date, they fall well short of the A11 Fusion powered iPhone 8, 8+ and X, as well as the Snapdragon 845 powered devices released just a few months later.

 Special note: the official Geekbench testing site excludes the Mate 10 and Mate 20 models other than the Lite models from the published results because it claims these models run the benchmarks in a special benchmark mode which does not reflect real world performance.
 Predecessor phones like the Mate 9 and P10 are not affected; only products released from 2Q 2017 and later.
-The list of benchmarks affected is extensive: Geekbench, GFXbench, 3Dmark, Antutu, Quadrant, and others.
+The list of benchmarks impacted is extensive: Geekbench, GFXbench, 3Dmark, Antutu, Quadrant, and others.
 These were not subtle differences, either, with results up to 47 percent higher than they were with private test variants Huawei couldn't catch.
 In some cases, the Mate 10 performed poorer on these internal benchmarks than the Kirin 960/Mali G71 powered Mate 9.

 The company has since claimed that AI processes are responsible for allocating resources when heavy workloads are encountered.
 However, private benchmarks identical to the public ones except for the names of the apps, and embedded strings containing the names, show radically different performance.
 The company has stated that it will make 'Performance mode' available to ordinary users.
 It is not clear that GPU turbo (see below) is the putative performance mode.

 GPU turbo

 In Aug.
-2018, Huawei introduced a 'GPU turbo' mode as a software only upgrade and it is available at least for the Mate 10, Mate 10 Pro and Mate 10 Porsche design models.
+2018, Huawei introduced a 'GPU turbo' mode as a software only upgrade, and it is available at least for the Mate 10, Mate 10 Pro and Mate 10 Porsche design models.
 GPU turbo mode, the company claims, eliminates GPU throttling by using AI paradigms to predict invariant portions of the screen to reduce rendering effort and power consumption.
 The company does not claim that GPU turbo mode increases the maximum frame rate(s).
-The drawbacks for this technology are that it is per device (SoC) and per game - the device must be trained or tuned for each game and the profile data stored on the device.
+The drawbacks for this technology are that it is per device (SoC) and per game — the device must be trained or tuned for each game and the profile data stored on the device.
 So far, only two games have been optimized for GPU turbo: PUBG and Legends: Bang, Bang.
 The company has also announced that GPU turbo will not be released to the United States market.